Privacy & cookies

 Your GDPR / UK-GDPR rights

 If you're in the EU, EEA, or UK, you can ask to see, fix, delete, or take with you any personal data held about you.
 You can object to processing.
 You can complain to your national data protection authority (in Lithuania that's VDAI).
-Since we don't actually hold any personal data about you ourselves, most requests are better aimed straight at Google or Stay22 using the links above.
+Since we don't actually hold personal data about you ourselves, most requests about visitor stats are better aimed straight at Google using the link above.
 For anything we can help with, the contact page is open.

 If anything changes